bertptrs/marty/README.md

 Marty has been tested on all current Mako versions.
 Any other version _may_ work, but has not been tested.
 Unit tests are run against PHP 7.0 and up.
-Smarty 3 is required, but will be pulled in as part of the installation.
+Smarty 3 or 4 is required, but will be pulled in as part of the installation.

 ## Installation